Top

 Imagine a policyholder who owns a genetically modified dog designed to be stronger than average.
 The dog accidentally knocks the owner down a flight of stairs, leading to fatal injuries.
 The insurer may respond with several theories:

-This type of dispute shows how biotechnology can complicate the claims process.
+This type of dispute shows how biotechnology can complicate the claims process and create opportunities for insurers to reinterpret long standing definitions of risk.

 Can Attorneys Help in Bioengineered Pet Denials?